 You might want to have fun with accessories and art, but when it comes to long-term investment pieces, keep it simple and neutral.
 Invest in quality bedding, purchase furniture that can easily be moved from one space to the next, and keep your color palette simple.
 You will thank us later.

-Millennial life can be stressful—you’re building a career, dating, trying to stay active and healthy, building strong friendships, learning to cook—so having a space where you can completely unwind is magical.
+Single life can be stressful—you might be building a career, dating, trying to stay active and healthy, building strong friendships, learning to cook, even raising children—so having a space where you can completely unwind is magical.
 Whether it’s a lavish soak tub or your bedroom sanctuary, fill this space with your favorite things.

 The big dream house might come later, but for now, learn to love your place—even if it's just a studio apartment, no matter how small or basic it is.
-Fill it with items you absolutely love, and hone your organizational skills with a killer storage system.
+Fill it with items you absolutely love and hone your organizational skills with a killer storage system.

-Want to buy a pink sofa?
+Want to buy a navy sofa?
 Go for it!
 Always wanted to paint your front door pink?
 No one is stopping you.
 This might be the last time in your life when no one will have a say on the furniture you choose to buy, so do what makes you happy.

 Facts first: You need a primping station.
-It can be your bathroom vanity or simply a corner of your bedroom, but make sure you have a mirror with good natural light and plenty of storage space for products, makeup, hair tools, and jewelry.
-Which brings us to our next point…
+It can be your bathroom vanity or simply a corner of your bedroom or even your entryway, but make sure you have a mirror with good natural light and plenty of storage space for products, makeup, hair tools, and jewelry.

-We ladies love our beauty products.
-Between beauty staples and store samples, I wouldn’t be surprised to find more than 100 bottles and jars in each of your bathrooms (I know I’m guilty of this).
-Find an organizational system, and stick to it.
+You may love your beauty products.
+Between beauty staples and store samples, it wouldn’t be surprising to find more than 100 bottles and jars in your bathroom, but that doesn't mean it has to take over your space.
+Find an organizational system and stick to it.
 Install shelving, or invest in a medicine cabinet if needed.

 Living with plants is not only healthy (it purifies the air in our homes), it can also make us happier to care for something other than ourselves.
 The sense of accomplishment that comes with caring for a living thing can boost our confidence, so plants are a great low-maintenance alternative if you don’t have a pet.

-Let’s get real: Being single is also about dating, so give your boudoir a sultry feel.
+Let’s get real: Being single can also be about dating, so give your boudoir a sultry feel.
 No one wants to see your collection of plush toys and Hello Kitty figurines upon entering your bedroom.
 Install dimmers, invest in quality bedding, and be playful with your artwork.

 Art is such a personal purchase, so now is the perfect time to start your collection.
-Take the opportunity of being single to visit galleries and identify your taste in art, and start collecting slowly.
+Take the opportunity of being single to visit galleries or online art stores, identify your taste in art, and start collecting slowly.